Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step6.md

 >Note: Understand that php7.2 may not be right and you'll only know that by doing the next step.

 2\.
-[Important] Remember from the lecture, you'll need to confirm which socket your PHP-FPM pool is listening on.
+[Important] You'll need to confirm which socket your PHP-FPM pool is listening on.
 If the results are differ from the code sample above, you will have to update the code.
 Go ahead an ssh into your machine and run the following commands:

 #REPLACE
 `ls /etc/php/  && \